List of formations of the United States Army during World War II: Corps

+In addition, the presence of three additional "corps" were advertised to German and Japanese espionage efforts: the XXXIII, XXXV Airborne, and XXXVII Corps.
+The presence of these non-existent headquarters were portrayed by radio deception, and other efforts like creating unit patches.
+See United States Army deception formations of World War II.

 Divisions

 Airborne, armored, cavalry, infantry, and mountain divisions are grouped separately.
 The numbering system for the airborne and mountain divisions are a continuation of the infantry numbering system—"phantom" formations are an exception to that numbering system.